perrymant/moneymaker/README.md

 somehow replacing aspects of the TransactionMaker class - but I'm worried a chance here will require many changes throughout the program.
  Transaction + Balance --> ReportLine

-TODO:
-1. The original README.md was deleted from this branch.
-Are there other files missing?
-1. FlipTableTest: I want main to be able to use the FlipTable, but I am unsuccessful with using the .fromIterable method, so instead I want to use FlipTableConverters.fromObjects.
-While I have a header, the second argument needs to be of String[][] type.
-This suggests I need to update the Budget.report() method - so that the steam converts this to nested arrays.